What are the best indicators for swing trading?

 Intraday traders are orders opened and closed within the same trading.
-Each day, the forex market opens from 5 p.m.
+The forex market opens daily from 5 p.m.
 EST until 4 p.m.
-EST. Any trade within this time frame is called intraday trades.
+EST. Any trade within this time frame is called intraday trade.

-When it goes beyond a single trading day or more, it is a swing trade.
+It is a swing trade when it goes beyond a single trading day or more.

-Swing trading is a much more laid-back approach, it involves market analysis of macro-trends.
-From a swing trader’s standpoint, daily changes in price are labelled as noise, and market structure on the 4hr time frame to the weekly is prioritized.
+Swing trading is a much more laid-back approach involving market analysis of macro-trends.
+From a swing trader’s standpoint, daily changes in price are labeled as noise, and market structure on the 4hr time frame to the weekly is prioritized.